Money, Benefits and Financial Support

 Ukraine Sponsorship Scheme (Homes for Ukraine - interim payment)

-As part of the Ukraine Sponsorship Scheme (Homes for Ukraine), guests who have arrived in Lincolnshire are entitled to apply for a one off payment to assist during the time it takes to either access employment and/or have a claim for universal credit processed.
+As part of the Ukraine Sponsorship Scheme (Homes for Ukraine), guests who have arrived in Lincolnshire are entitled to apply for a one-off payment to assist during the time it takes to either access employment and/or have a claim for universal credit processed.
 The payment is £200 per person in the group (including children).

 We understand that not all guests will have access to suitable banking arrangements, councils have therefore established a process with a charity called Charis who will issue an electronic voucher that can be taken to various outlets and exchanged for cash.